dklounge/workshop-1/teachers/teacher_training.md

 <!SLIDE smbullets incremental>
 # How do you check their understanding? (more)
 * keep an eye on body language/facial expressions
-  * ‘i see some confusion. let’s get a question.’
+  * 'i see some confusion. let’s get a question.'
 * pairing off and discussing/explaining
 * ask a less binary question to check understanding
   * how would you do ___